Wandalen/wMathMatrix/doc/eng/tutorial/MatrixOperations.md

 ### Multiplying a matrix by a scalar

 The matrix can be multiplied by a scalar using the static routine `Mul`.
-Each value of the matrix will be increased in an appropriate number of times.
+Each value of the matrix will be increased in a specified number of times.
 The routine puts the result of the operation in the container `dst`.
-If `dst` is set to `null`, then the result is put in the new container.
+If `dst` is set to `null`, then the result is put in the newly created container for that.

 ```js
 var matrix = _.Matrix.MakeSquare